GZouw/DeepLearningPython/README.md

 ## Overview

-### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support
+### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and PyTensor

 These scrips are updated ones from the **neuralnetworksanddeeplearning.com** gitHub repository in order to work with Python 3.5.2

+network3.py has been ported from Theano to PyTensor.
+Unfortunately PyTensor does not use CUDA yet.

 The testing file (**test.py**) contains all three networks (network.py, network2.py, network3.py) from the book and it is the starting point to run (i.e. *train and evaluate*) them.